Rohingya refugees in Bangladesh: Relocation

 In 2015 the government of Bangladesh proposed a relocation plan for the Rohingya refugees in Bangladesh to the remote island of Bhasan Char in the Bay of Bengal.
 The plan was pushed back following criticism by human rights activists and the UNHCR.

 Between October and November 2016, about 65,000 Rohingya refugees arrived from Myanmar.
 The government of Bangladesh decided to revive the relocation plan.
 Bhasan Char submerges during high tide and was formed in the 2000s by sediments from the Meghna River.
 It is eight kilometers from Hatiya Island.

 The Bangladesh Navy has been tasked with making the island habitable for the refugees.
-In 2019 the government announced an expansion of the Ashrayan Project (Ashrayan-3) to build 100,000 homes.
+In 2019, the government announced an expansion of the Ashrayan Project (Ashrayan-3) to build 100,000 homes.
 In January 2020 the project was moving forward despite opposition from Rohingya leaders and human rights groups.
 Bangladesh's minister for refugee affairs has said the island is "ready for habitation," though he gave no timetable for the relocation.
 The government has not permitted foreign journalists or Rohingya leaders to travel to Bhasan Char.

 Despite persistent concerns and criticism expressed by international human rights organizations, the Bangladeshi government has relocated nearly 20,000 Rohingya refugees to Bhasan Char since December 2020.
 The government says the relocation is needed because the mainland refugee camps are getting too crowded, and that only refugees who volunteer are being moved.

+In 2023, a growing number of Rohingya refugees fled the overcrowded camps of Cox's Bazar on Bangladesh's southeast coast and traveled in flimsy boats 1,800 kilometers (1,120 miles) south to Indonesia due to deplorable living conditions in the overcrowded camp, including food scarcity and lack of education, and work opportunities.
+In an effort to stop the landing of refugee boats, in May 2024, Indonesian police and fisherman started patrolling sections of Aceh province, located on Sumatra's northwest point.
+In November 2023, more than 1,000 Rohingya arrived — the highest number since 2015.